drsanchikagupta/NYC-Green-Taxi/README.md

 - Above is a basic visualization analysis of the trip data.
 In interest of time I will stop at this point.
 - As a future work, I will like to analyse the data further and understand how trip distance, fare etc are related to each other.
 - More variables can be feature engineered by taking into account Pickup location and Drop off location.
 This can give us an idea about which location has more trips and trip distances from those locations.
+- Duration of the trip can be calculated from pickup and dropoff time and that can be used to calculate speed.
+Those features could also be used to understand the tipping behavior.